African-American History & Culture in Orlando

 Learn more: Downtown Orlando

-Constructed in 1921 by Dr. Williams M. Wells, a prominent African-American physician, the hotel exclusively catered to African-American guests who were barred from Florida’s then-segregated hotels — including famous musicians such as Count Basie, Ray Charles, Duke Ellington and others.
+Constructed in 1921 by Dr. William M. Wells, a prominent African-American physician, the hotel exclusively catered to African-American guests who were barred from Florida’s then-segregated hotels — including famous musicians such as Count Basie, Ray Charles, Duke Ellington and others.
 As a result, it earned a spot on The Negro Travelers' Green Book, an annual publication that began in the 1930s and served as the basis for the Oscar-winning 2018 film, Green Book.
 Listed on the U.S. National Register of Historic Places, the Wells’Built houses memorabilia of Orlando’s African-American community, displays of the Civil Rights movement, and African art and artifacts.

 Hannibal Square is part of Winter Park, a charming community about 25 minutes north of Orlando’s tourism districts and close to Eatonville.
 It’s also home to the Hannibal Square Heritage Center, where you can explore the district’s origins as an African-American community.